the-other-mariana/the-other-mariana/README.md

 - Plots and insights on plots
 - Microcontroller boards, and buttons, and sensors, and all that.
 - Redux
 - Golang, C++ and the CUDA framework.
-I could talk about these all day.
+I could talk about these all day (Oh, and CMake).

 ### Follow Me